AsadJav/ShortIOSDK/README.md

 # ShortLink SDK for Android (Deep Linking Integration using Short.io)

 This SDK allows you to create short links using the [Short.io](https://short.io/) API based on a public API key and custom parameters.
-It also supports iOS deep linking integration using Universal Links.
+It also supports Android deep linking integration.

 ## ✨ Features